 Robert concluded: “Whilst there are some reliefs already available for non-doms to bring money into the UK, notably Business Investment Relief, it is generally accepted that the relief and the associated qualifying criteria are far too complicated.
 This relief should be simplified, and where not available, the flat tax referred to could be introduced.”

-If you would like to discuss any of the above or have other queries about how you can make the right decisions for the future of your business and your income, please contact your usual Blick Rothenberg contact or one of the partners whose details are to the right.
+If you would like to discuss any of the above or have other queries about how you can make the right decisions for the future of your business and your income, please contact your usual Blick Rothenberg contact.

 You can also visit our Coronavirus – Practical Guidance for businesses today Hub for our latest updates and insights.